Demkeys/x86_64AssemblyATTGASExamples/MyProjects/EncryptAndDecryptFile/readme.md

 `as decryptprog.s -o decryptprog.o; ld decryptprog.o -o decryptprog`

 ### Instructions
+_NOTES:
+Before encrypting or decrypting, make a backup, so that, at the offchance that something goes wrong during encryption or decryption, no data is lost.
-_NOTE: The programs look for a file named __testtext02__ in the current directory.
+The programs look for a file named __testtext02__ in the current directory.
 So either rename the file you plan to encrypt and decrypt, or change the filename in the code for both programs to a name of your choice before assembling._
 #### To encrypt:
 * Run __encryptprog__ using `./encryptprog`.
 * Program will prompt you to enter a passkey of max.
 8 characters.
 The program accepts upto 1024 characters, but only uses the first 8 characters.